Engee documentation

 Interaction with Engee

-For all the APIs for interaction with Engee to work, the system must be started by the user (the Start Engee button in the personal account is pressed).
-If it is not possible to press the Start button, it is also possible to automate starting and stopping Engee (see description of Engee management methods below).
+In order for all APIs to interact with Engee, the system must be started by the user (the Start Engee button is pressed in the personal account).
+If it is not possible to press the start button, then you can also automate the start and stop of Engee (see the description of Engee control methods below).

 Engee Management

-GET /account/api/engee/info - get Engee status information.
+GET /account/api/engee/info — getting information about the status of Engee.
 Response body:

 {